 Do everything you would do before leaving on a trip.
 Get your important chores done, because you can't do them while you're vacationing.
 Pay your bills, make your phone calls, and let people know you're going to be "away" so you don't find yourself sucked into the daily grind of your personal life.
 Do not plan to finally pull those weeds, repair the leaky faucet or clean out the attic.

 Don't get lazy about a staycation.
 Just like you would if you were going away, plan some activities, do some research about your city to find out what there is that you haven't seen or done, and set a budget.
 Even though you'll be spending less than you would if you got out of town, make sure you spend more than you would during your regular daily grind.
 You're on vacation.
 Treat yourself.

 The bottom line here is, don't get stingy, either with money or indulgence, just because you're home.
 If you'd eat out during a getaway, eat out during your staycation.
 If you'd do a bunch of fun, different things 500 miles (804 kilometers) from home, do a bunch of fun, different things 5 or 10 or 20 miles from home.
 There's definitely something to be said for experiencing the world, but until you can afford a trip to see the Great Pyramids, experience some good times at home.
 Your friends, family, co-workers, planet and mental health will thank you for it.

-For more information on staycations, vacations and related topics, look over the links on the next page.
+For more information on staycations, vacations and related topics, look over the links below.